-A2.6 All partners and staff of the firm and all other covered persons shall remain alert to conditions or relationships which could compromise the independence of the firm or any covered person.
+All partners and staff of the firm and all other covered persons shall remain alert to conditions or relationships which could compromise the independence of the firm or any covered person.

-Identification and Assessment of
+1.26 - 1.42 Identification and Assessment of Threats

-Threats

-A2.7 All partners and staff of the firm and all other covered persons who become aware of any condition or relationship which could impair the independence of the firm or any covered person shall report the matter to the engagement partner (if known) or (failing that) to the firm's Ethics Partner/Function, where applicable, or otherwise to the senior management of the firm or those with direct responsibility for the management of the firm's audit and other public interest assurance business, at the earliest opportunity.

-Identification and Assessment of Safeguards
+- All partners and staff of the firm and all other covered persons who become aware of any condition or relationship which could impair the independence of the firm or any covered person shall report the matter to the engagement partner (if known) or (failing that) to the firm's Ethics Partner/Function, where applicable, or otherwise to the senior management of the firm or those with direct responsibility for the management of the firm's audit and other public interest assurance business, at the earliest opportunity. - The firm shall have policies and procedures designed to ensure that action is taken promptly: to investigate any condition or relationship reported in accordance with supporting ethical provision A2.7, to assess whether the independence of the firm or any covered person would be compromised and, if so, to eliminate the condition or relationship or apply sufficient safeguards, to reduce threats to a level where the independence of the firm and covered persons is not compromised, or to withdraw from the engagement. - 1.43 1.50 Identification and Assessment of Safeguards